robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 * Test libraries can be implemented using any language that supports `XML-RPC`_ protocol.
-Robot Framework 2.1 contains generic `remote servers`_ for Python/Jython and Ruby, and the plan is to implement generic servers for other languages like Java and Perl in the future.
+Robot Framework 2.1 contains generic `remote servers`_ for Python/Jython and Ruby, and the community has implemented generic servers for other languages like Java, .NET and Perl.

 The remote library interface is provided by the Remote library that is one of the `standard libraries`_ starting from Robot Framework